Fees and finance for Undergraduate courses

 Applying for funding

 UK students planning to start in September can apply for funding from February.
-The deadline is in May each year - May 2023 for a September 2023 start, for example.
+The deadline is in May each year EG: May 2024 for a September 2024 start.
 Applying by the deadline guarantees that your funding will be available when you start your course.

 You don't need a confirmed place on a course to apply for funding, but you will need to make sure that the details of your course and institution are correct on your funding application at the time you enrol.